-Video shows D.C. officer fatally firing at armed motorist as he drives away
+Video shows D.C. officer fatally shooting armed motorist as he drives away

 Contee said “firing at a moving vehicle is inconsistent with our policies.”
 But the chief also said the investigation will have to determine whether those policies were violated.

-Contee said that the gun has been traced to South Carolina and that Gilmore was not registered to possess a firearm.
+Contee said the gun has been traced to South Carolina and that Gilmore was not registered to possess a firearm.
 The chief said Gilmore was being sought on an arrest warrant stemming from a firearms discharge.
-A district official said the responding officers did not know that when they encountered him Wednesday.
+Responding officers did not have that information when they encountered Gilmore on Wednesday, an official said.

 D.C.
-Council Member Charles Allen (D-Ward 6), who chairs the public safety committee that has oversight of police, called the shooting “deeply concerning.”
+Council member Charles Allen (D-Ward 6), who chairs the public safety committee that has oversight of police, called the shooting “deeply concerning.”

 In a statement, he said “any police killing must prompt a thorough review of the decisions, tactics, and actions made by the responding officers, as well as an examination of any operational or structural issues within the Department that may have contributed.”